-Itching can have a visual trigger, new research revealsNovember 25th, 2012 in Medical research
+Itching can have a visual trigger, new research revealsNovember 25, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—Itching is so contagious that simply seeing an image of an itch stimulus – such as ants or an insect bite – can trigger a physical response, new research suggests.

 Researchers from The University of Manchester and Liverpool John Moores University (LJMU) say their findings – published in the British Journal of Dermatology – could be of benefit to patients with skin conditions like eczema.